TL;DR

 Segmentation algorithm

-A segmentation algorithm is an algorithm which is designed for aggregating observations (e.g., people) into groups, where the groups are typically referred to as segments, clusters, classes, or taxa.
+A segmentation algorithm is an algorithm that is designed for aggregating observations (e.g., people) into groups, where the groups are typically referred to as segments, clusters, classes, or taxa.
 The most widely used segmentation algorithms are k-means cluster analysis and latent class analysis.

 Download your free DIY Market Segmentation ebook